danielbh/Notes-on-Go-OSS-projects/prometheus/prometheus.md

 - [x] setup local dev environment by adding alert manager... found this: https://github.com/vegasbrianc/prometheus will replace https://github.com/danielbh/prom-go-example

+- [ ] How can I visually see that alert manager is successfully connected?

 - [ ] setup sd with alert manager locally to observe difference in UI https://prometheus.io/docs/prometheus/latest/migration/#alertmanager-service-discovery see if you can combine it with... https://prometheus.io/docs/guides/file-sd/

 - [ ] Observe how targets are added to the UI.
 This is important because we must understand how they are added so that we can cleanly add the alertmanager sd targets.